-Emily Samick, a graduate of Middletown High School, is the 2010-2020 Delaware FFA Association State Reporter.
+Emily Samick, a graduate of Middletown High School, is the 2020-2021 Delaware FFA Association State Secretary.
 Emily attends the University Delaware where she is majoring in pre-veterinary medicine and animal biosciences.

 Emily’s involvement and interest in FFA stemmed from her love of animals.